GerrySant/multimodalhugs/README.md

-# Multimodal HuggingFace
+# MultimodalHugs

-This framework aims to standardize the training/inference pipelines of multimodality models using [Hugging Face](https://huggingface.co/) as a backbone.
+MultimodalHugs is an extension of [Hugging Face](https://huggingface.co/) that offers a generalized framework for training, evaluating, and using multimodal AI models with minimal code differences, ensuring seamless compatibility with [Hugging Face](https://huggingface.co/) pipelines.

 ## Intallation